Skip to content

 Preset

-The recommended way of installing Hybridly is to create a fresh Laravel project and use the preset.
+The recommended way of installing Hybridly is to use the preset in a fresh Laravel project.
+Run the following command in the root of your project:

 bash